 Funding: The first and most obvious is money.
 When you are scaling, you need to be experienced in asking for the proper amount of funds to do the job correctly.
-Most of the time, VC’s and startups dramatically underestimate the amount of money that it takes to actually take a product all the way to production – especially a medical product with its regulatory burden.
+Most of the time, Venture Capitalists (VC’s) and startups dramatically underestimate the amount of money required to actually take a product all the way to production – especially a medical product with its regulatory burden.

 Experience: One of the reasons for the underestimation of funding is the lack of experience.
 Since they do not have the experience, they underestimate the effort, which creates insufficient budgets and thus leads to underfunding.
 There are many experts and expert organizations that have designed and scaled products for manufacturing several times and have the knowhow to do it within a timeframe and set budget.
 Most startup companies don’t want to hear the truth (or don’t trust the vendor’s motives) about how long it will take and how much money it will cost.
 This leads them to find alternatives that will not work such as thinking, “We can do this ourselves for less money.”
 This is patently false, if the industry had a way to do things faster and for less money, it would be doing it all the time.

 Q3: Keeping up-to-date on the latest medical and life science industry news and as a person who directly interfaces with companies in this space, have you observed a trend as it relates to startups who are securing funding and moving their business forward?